lwanger/cooked_input/README.rst

 ``cooked_input`` provides a simple and safe way to get validated command line input that ranges from the simplest of Python programs to sophisticated database driven applications.
 Beginner's can use the provided convenience classes to get simple inputs from the user.
-Following the `tutorial <http://cooked-input.readthedocs.io/en/latest/tutorial.html>`_ you can be up and running in minutes.
+Following the _`quick start guide <http://cooked-input.readthedocs.io/en/latest/quick_start.html>`_ you can be up and running in minutes.

 More advanced users can easily create custom classes for sophisticated cleaning and validation. ``Cooked_input`` can also be used to create menus and data tables.
-The latter tutorials and examples show several examples ranging from simple to sophisticated calls.
+The latter tutorials (_`part one <http://cooked-input.readthedocs.io/en/latest/tutorial.html>`_ and _`part two <http://cooked-input.readthedocs.io/en/latest/tutorial2.html>`_) and examples show several examples ranging from simple to sophisticated calls.

 ``Cooked_input`` also provides a pathway to use the same cleaning and validation logic used in the command line